composable-operator/composable/README.md

  of yamls by alleviating hard-wired information.
  Moreover, it can be used to configure with data that is computed dynamically as a result of the deployment of some other resource.
  The `getValueFrom` element can point to any K8s and its extensions object.
-The kind of teh object is defined by the`kind` element; the object name is defined by teh `name` elements, and finally, the path to the data is defined by the value of the `path` element, which is a string with dots as a delimiter.
+The kind of the object is defined by the`kind` element; the object name is defined by the `name` elements, and finally, the path to the data is defined by the value of the `path` element, which is a string with dots as a delimiter.